vscosta/yap/packages/CLPBN/README.txt

 $ yap -l examples/burglary-alarm.yap

 Now let's suppose that we want to estimate the probability of a earthquake ocurred given that mary called.
-We do it with the following query:
+We can do it with the following query:

 ?- earthquake(X), mary_calls(t).